klaudiuszpastor/SimpleTextEditor/README.md

 - **Additional Editing Commands**
   Expanding the set of available commands to include more advanced text manipulation features.

-## License

-This project is provided under a BSD-style license.
-Please refer to the source code comments for detailed licensing information.

 ## Acknowledgements

 - The original [Kilo editor](https://github.com/antirez/kilo) by Salvatore Sanfilippo served as inspiration for this project.
 - Contributions from the open-source community in demonstrating minimalist text editor design in C.

 ---

-Feel free to modify this README to suit any additional information or project-specific details you wish to include.